EvilSpudBoy/mc-aixi/mcp/tools/mcp-lmstudio/README.md

 - Notes:
   - Tool-use success is detected if the model emits `tool_calls` or produces a greeting with a time.
 Many open models won’t emit `tool_calls`; the script still considers a reasonable answer a success.
   - Structured JSON uses `response_format` (schema when supported) plus a system prompt fallback.

+Troubleshooting
+- Inspector shows “Connection closed” or eval script prints many `connect_error` lines:
+  - Confirm LM Studio server is running and reachable via the preflight curl.
+  - Prefer `http://127.0.0.1:1234/v1` over `localhost` to avoid IPv6 binding.
+  - If running from a sandboxed shell, loopback may not reach your host; run locally or expose LM Studio on a LAN IP.
+- `uv run server.py` fails with “Multiple top-level modules discovered”:
+  - Fixed: `pyproject.toml` now declares `py_modules = ["server"]` so packaging includes only the MCP server module.

 Configure Claude Desktop
 ```json